 Welcome to the infant and toddler nutrition part of the Nutrition for Kids site!

 Babies do really well having only their mother's milk, but after about six months you can of course start to try some other foods.
 Like pureed veggies and fruit.

 Why 6 months?
-I know many mothers like to start with solids much earlier, and some mother in laws and friends will already when the baby is four months start asking why you don't start giving the baby banana or something else.
+I know many mothers like to start with solids much earlier, and some mother in laws and friends will already when the baby is four months start asking why you don't give the baby banana or something else.
 Because that is what people used to do in the 80's, 90's and even up until recently.

 But this is the new recommendation from WHO so it is slowly changing.